Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

-And really, this shouldn’t really be a question, but it is, why it is is because in stroke, when we do research of new therapies, we tend to kind of exclude patients who have pre stroke disability.
-And the reason why we do it is because we want to measure outcomes off these new therapies in terms of how much disability was saved in the long-term.
+This shouldn’t be a question, but it is, why it is because in stroke when we research new therapies, we tend to kind of exclude patients who have pre-stroke disabilities.
+The reason why we do it is because we want to measure the outcomes of these new therapies in terms of how much disability was saved in the long term.

 Dr. Eva Mistry 16:39

-And if you include patients who are kind of disabled at baseline, and you reduce that chances of understanding that if there was an improvement in function and things like that, so that kind of translates into gaps in how we offer clinical care to patients who have pre stroke disability.
+And if you include patients who are kind of disabled at baseline, and you reduce the chances of understanding that if there was an improvement in function and things like that, that kind of translates into gaps in how we offer clinical care to patients who have pre-stroke disability.

 Dr. Eva Mistry 17:01

-And so the project is just trying to fill that gap with after generation of data to understand if we should be, you know, offering treatment to pre-stroke disabled patients and, and in long term big picture goal really is to generate data so that the future researchers don’t end up excluding patients with pre-stroke, disability as a knee jerk reaction.
-But really kind of think about what outcomes and this population looks like and how they can use this data to make sure that the stroke research is equitable for all patients in future.
+And so the project is just trying to fill that gap with after generation of data to understand if we should be, you know, offering treatment to pre-stroke disabled patients and, in the long term big picture goal is to generate data so that the future researchers don’t end up excluding patients with pre-stroke, disability as a knee jerk reaction.
+But really kind of think about what outcomes and this population look like and how they can use this data to make sure that the stroke research is equitable for all patients in the future.

 Bill Gasiamis 17:41

 That’s a really interesting thing.
 All right, this is gonna sound strange, but maybe not to you because you’ve been doing some work in this field.
-But I never considered that this is gonna sound so bad when I say I never considered that people with a previous disability could have a stroke.
+But I never considered that this was gonna sound so bad when I said I never considered that people with a previous disability could have a stroke.